 Getting Started – WPF Visual Studio

-If you do not have a copy of Visual Studio you can download a free version of Visual Basic Community Edition for VB and C# from https://visualstudio.microsoft.com/vs/community/.
-If you have no experience with either Visual Basic or C# choose Visual Basic, no programming is required to use WPF HMI .NET.
+If you do not have a copy of Visual Studio 2019 you can download a free version of Visual Studio Community Edition for VB and C# from https://visualstudio.microsoft.com/vs/older-downloads/.
+If you have no experience with either Visual Basic or C# choose Visual Basic, no programming is required to use WPF HMI .NET or WinForm HMI.

 The following steps can be used to add visualization to a C#, or Visual Basic.NET application.
 Refer to the VB.NET example for programmatic interface of using the OPC Controls components.
 All properties are programmatically accessible.